Design monolayer iodinenes based on halogen bond and tiling theory

-\textit{Conclusions and prospects. ---} An innovative approach to the design of monolayer iodinenes has been introduced, involving the mapping of unique non-edge-to-edge tilings onto iodinene structures through the halogen bond between diiodine molecules.
+\textit{Conclusion and discussion. ---} An innovative approach to the design of monolayer iodinenes has been put forward, involving the mapping of unique non-edge-to-edge tilings onto iodinene structures that consist of halogen-bonded iodine molecules.
 The effectiveness of this method has been validated through first-principles calculations, including the identification of four dynamically stable structures: herringbone, Pythagorean, GTH/diatomic-kagome, and GH.
-These iodinenes exhibit direct or quasi-direct band gaps, with herringbone displaying exceptional anisotropic light absorption coefficients within the visible light range, holding potential for optoelectronic application.
-Pythagorean, GTH/diatomic-kagome, and GH iodinenes showcase nontrivial band topologies, and a flat band emerges in GTH/diatomic-kagome iodinene, enhancing the potential for diverse applications.
-Notably, traditional approaches, including PSO searching, yield structures devoid of halogen bonds.
-These structures exhibit higher energies than those formed by iodine molecules interconnected through halogen bonds, and they display dynamic instability.
-This outcome underscores the preference of iodinenes for construction from iodine molecules united by halogen bonds rather than conventional 2D covalent crystals, further substantiating the rationality of our design approach.
-Furthermore, the M06-L exchange-correlation functional is noteworthy for its balanced combination of computational accuracy and efficiency in the DFT simulation of halogen bond interactions within periodic systems.
+These iodinenes are confirmed as higher-order topological insulators with distinguishable corner states.
+And flat bands emerge, causing exceptional optical absorption within the visible light range.
+Furthermore, these iodinenes exhibit direct or quasi-direct band gaps, holding potential for optoelectronic application.
+Moreover, Pythagorean, GTH/diatomic-kagome, and GH iodinenes showcase nontrivial Z\textsubscript{2} band topology with appropriate doping.
+Notably, traditional approaches, including PSO searching, yield many structures devoid of halogen bonds.
+Those structures exhibit dynamic instability and higher energies than iodinenes formed by halogen-bonded iodine molecules.
+This outcome underscores the preference for iodinenes constructed from halogen-bonded iodine molecules, further substantiating the rationality of our design approach, and bringing about a new sight for the structural composition of 2D materials.

-Different from other Xenes as covalent crystals, iodinene belongs to a new category of the 2D crystals where XBs dominate.
-As XBs have extensive applications in crystal engineering\cite{XB2020Crystal2dEngineering,XB2007Crystal2Engineering}, catalysis\cite{XB2019Catalysis}, supramolecular chemistry\cite{XB2013supramolecular2material,XB2001supramolecular2chemistry}, biomolecular systems\cite{XB2004BiologicalMole}, self-assembly\cite{XB2000Self2Assembly1,XB2016Self2Assembly2} and drug design\cite{XB2009DrugDesign}, etc. already, monolayer iodinenes including herringbone, Pythagorean, GTH/diatomic-kagome and GH patterns would provide a new platform to explore more innovations.
+Different from other Xenes as covalent crystals, iodinene belongs to a new category of 2D crystals where XBs dominate.
+As XBs have extensive applications in crystal engineering~\cite{XB2020Crystal2dEngineering,XB2007Crystal2Engineering}, catalysis~\cite{XB2019Catalysis}, supramolecular chemistry~\cite{XB2013supramolecular2material,XB2001supramolecular2chemistry}, biomolecular systems~\cite{XB2004BiologicalMole}, self-assembly~\cite{XB2000Self2Assembly1,XB2016Self2Assembly2} and drug design~\cite{XB2009DrugDesign}, etc. already, monolayer iodinenes including herringbone, Pythagorean, GTH/diatomic-kagome and GH patterns would provide a new platform to explore more innovations.

+\textit{Note added.} We become aware of an independent work recently~\cite{zhuIodene2023}.
+The work also studies the 2D sheet of iodine.